I’ve always loved gettin’ off the highway and takin’ the dirt road to the cabin. Not

 Neither of us talked the rest of the way back.

 and showed Dalton where he was sleepin’.
-I also lit a kerosene lamp so
+I also lit a kerosene lamp so he could see better.

-“This used to be Sam’s bed.
+used to be Sam’s bed.
 We put it here against the wall so she’d be closer to the stove.
 Sam loves this place.
 It’s

 a shame you guys don’t come up for visits.
 The girls can use the tire and we got acres and acres of trees!”

 “I don’t know, Dad.
 It’s quiet here and the scenery is lovely, but I’m worried about your

 “Don’t be.
 The law of the bush says that now he’s met me, he’ll keep

 his distance.
-Same as I won’t go nosin’ around his place
+Same as I won’t go nosin’ around his place without bein’ invited.”

-I was makin’ the bed in the other room when Dalton started screamin’ and carryin’ on.
+makin’ the bed in the other room when Dalton started screamin’ and carryin’ on.
 He wasn’t used to

 bein’ in the bush and something had obviously spooked him.
 He probably seen a mouse or something, so I took my time.